 The Business Office receives funds from all Commission Divisions, but primarily from fees paid to the Corporations and Securities Divisions for corporate filings, securities dealer, salesperson or agent registrations.
-During FY 2002-03 the Business Office received and processed \$33,222,192 in revenue to the State Treasurer, of which \$23,883,567 (excludes miscellaneous service charges) was deposited in the state's General Fund.
+During FY 2003-04 the Business Office received and processed \$60,593,443 in revenue to the State Treasurer, of which \$38,577,477 (excludes miscellaneous service charges) was deposited in the state's General Fund.
+The revenue and General Fund deposits for 2003-04 reflect a significant increase due to settlements with major Wall Street brokerage firms and a large fine levied against Owest occurring in the same year.
+Penalties and fines for violations of the Securities Act or utility regulations are required to be deposited in the General Fund and do not remain within the control of the agency.

-In addition to revenue deposits, the Business Office issued 462 purchase orders, 2,899 claims; received and entered into inventory 418 items; and serviced 300 employees through personnel actions and payroll transactions.
+In addition to revenue deposits, the Business Office issued 469 purchase orders, 2,818 claims; received and entered into inventory 331 items; and serviced 300 employees through personnel actions and payroll transactions.

 The Commission

-deposited \$33,222,192
+deposited \$60,593,443

 in revenue to the State

 Treasurer of which more

-than \$23,990,000 was
+than \$38,577,477 was

 deposited in the state's

 General Fund.
 As a

 comparison, the

 Commission's total funds

-expended for FY 20022003 was
+expended for FY 200304 was \$21,820,495,

-\$21,475,562, of which
+of which \$4,916,408

-\$4,854,368 was from
+was from the General

-the General Fund.
+Fund.